hseeberger/akka-http-json/README.md

 ## Usage

-Mix `ArgonautSupport`, `FailFastCirceSupport` or `ErrorAccumulatingCirceSupport`, `JacksonSupport`, `Json4sSupport`, `JsoniterScalaSupport`, `PlayJsonSupport`, `UpickleSupport` or `AvroSupport` into your Akka HTTP code which is supposed to (un)marshal from/to JSON.
+Mix `ArgonautSupport`, `FailFastCirceSupport` or `ErrorAccumulatingCirceSupport`, `JacksonSupport`, `Json4sSupport`, `JsoniterScalaSupport`, `NinnySupport`, `PlayJsonSupport`, `UpickleSupport` or `AvroSupport` into your Akka HTTP code which is supposed to (un)marshal from/to JSON.
 Don't forget to provide the type class instances for the respective JSON libraries, if needed.

 ## Contribution policy ##